Upcycled food and food waste

 The best way to combat food waste is prevention.
 Production adapted to actual consumption, buying food adapted to how much is actually eaten.
 Proper storage, maximising the use of all parts of the vegetable, animal carcass or other raw materials consumed.
 Producing, transporting, processing and consuming so as not to produce waste.

 Another definition states that this process, as opposed to recycling (recovering raw materials in general) or downcycling (recovering raw materials to create new products, but of lower quality than those from which they were created), makes food more valuable and that the products produced in this way are intended primarily for human rather than animal consumption.
 Examples include juice pulp as the base of carrot cake, chutney made from banana peels, pesto made from radish leaves, or French toast made from yesterday's challah.
 These and similar ideas are based on the important idea of #ZeroWaste.
-And rightly so, because upcycling and zero waste are very closely linked.

 However, thanks to technology, upcycling can be used on a much larger scale and thus save even more food.
 Examples of upcycling products produced by companies are, for example, energy bars made from coffee fruit, distillate made from bread or dried fruit made from unsold fruit with an unformed shape.